funnycat/apidocs/source/index.md

 ## Verify Funding Source

 Verifies that funding source and make it available to use.
+The "amount" parameters should match the values of the microdeposits made in the user's bank account after they initiate the connection.

 ### HTTP Request